-If you are like us, sinus congestion is an annoying part of life.
+If you're like us, sinus congestion is an annoying part of life.
 For some, it can be a serious medical condition.

 Nasal congestion happens when the tissues and blood vessels fill with excess fluid.
 This creates a swollen effect in your nasal passages.

-While there are treatments such as antibiotics and anti-inflammatory medicines these are always a smart choice.
-For example, the CDC has reported that antibiotics might not be the best solution to a sinus or ear infection.
-And may contribute to antibiotic resistance.
+While there are treatments such as antibiotics and anti-inflammatory medicines these are not always the best choice.
+For example, the CDC has reported that antibiotics might not be the best solution to a sinus or ear infection and may contribute to antibiotic resistance.

 Drink more fluids

 Especially water.
 You want to stay hydrated to help your sinuses drain.
 Stay away from drinks that could cause you to become dehydrated including caffeine and alcohol.
 It's also a good idea to stay away from dairy products because they can thicken mucus and sugary drinks can contribute to inflammation.
 Cold beverages can make congestion symptoms worse since they cause blood vessels in your nose and throat to constrict temporarily, so it's best to stick to room temperature and warm fluids.

 This could take the form of a saline spray or salt water rinse with a Neti pot.
 You will want to clean the Neti pot before and after use by rinsing thoroughly with distilled or boiled water.
 When flushing your sinuses make sure you use distilled water or boiled and then cooled water to ensure it is safe to flush out your sinuses.